-- as necessary to meet applicable legal requirements; - to allow for the tabulation of votes and certification of the vote; or - to facilitate successful Proxy solicitation by our Board.
+- as necessary to meet applicable legal requirements; - to allow for the tabulation of votes and certification of the vote; or - to facilitate successful Proxy solicitation by our Board of Directors.

-Occasionally, shareholders provide written comments on their Proxy Cards which are then forwarded to the Company's management.
+Occasionally, shareholders provide written comments on their Proxy Cards or Voting Instruction Forms which are then forwarded to the Company's management.